Delaware State Quarter

 Caesar Rodney was a delegate to the Continental Congress.
 He rode 80 miles on horseback to cast the deciding vote in favor of independence.
 In his lifetime, he held more public offices than any other Delaware citizen.

-The final design was selected based on a popular vote from the Delaware's citizens after initial review and approval by the Treasury Secretary of the Treasury, Citizens Commemorative Coin Advisory Committee, and Fine Arts Commission.
+The final design was selected based on a popular vote from the Delaware’s citizens after initial review and approval by the Secretary of the Treasury, Citizens Coinage Advisory Committee, and the Commission of Fine Arts.
 Two other designs considered but not selected featured a quill pen and parchment and a depiction of Lady Liberty.

 Delaware Quarter Mintages